President of Singapore: History

 The office of the President of the Republic of Singapore was created on 22 December 1965, retrospective to 9 August 1965, on which Singapore achieved independence from Malaysia.
 It succeeded the office of Yang di-Pertuan Negara (lit.
 'Lord of the State') which was created when Singapore attained full internal self-government from the British Empire in 1959.
 The last Yang di-Pertuan Negara, Yusof Ishak, became the first President.
 After his death in 1970, he was succeeded by Benjamin Sheares in 1971 who was appointed by Parliament and served until his death in 1981.

-Sheares was succeeded by Devan Nair, who was the Member of Parliament (MP) for Anson SMC from 1979 to 1981, prior to his presidency, who then resigned in 1985.
-Whilst the apparent reason for Nair's resignation was to seek recovery from his alcoholism, Nair disputes the account, claiming that he was forced out of office by former Prime Minister Goh Chok Tong.
-Nair was succeeded by Wee Kim Wee, who served as the Ambassador of South Korea and Japan from 1980 to 1984 prior to his presidency until 1993 and was the first president to exercise custodial powers pursuant to the constitutional amendments in 1991.
+Sheares was succeeded by Devan Nair, who had been the Member of Parliament (MP) for Anson Constituency since 1979; Nair resigned in 1985.
+Whilst officially said to have resigned for his alcoholism, he disputed the account, claiming that he was forced out of office by former Prime Minister Goh Chok Tong.
+Nair was succeeded by Wee Kim Wee, the Singaporean ambassador to South Korea and Japan from 1980 to 1984.

+Wee served as the President for two terms from 1985 to 1993.
+For the ensuing presidential election in 1993, the first in Singapore to be decided by popular vote, Wee decided not to contest and retired after his second term had ended.
+Wee was the first president to exercise custodial powers pursuant to the 1991 constitutional amendments allowing so.